Hayoumi/Minecraft-View-Model-Customizer/readme.md

 I'll make a mod for other versions too (prob)!

-New config + autosave system soon 😱
+New v2 GUI and CFG system already here 😱

 ## ✨ Features